What COVID-19 means for your case

 Why?
 Because we know “It’s the not knowing” that causes frustrations so giving you some insight, assurance and answers matters.

-All our offices are closed
+All our offices are closed to the public

-Courts now open
+Civil Courts open

 Your solicitor will be able to update you with any delays involving your case as well as the new procedure for virtual attendance should you be required to attend.